apache/calcite/site/_docs/reference.md

 In streaming queries, SESSION assigns windows that cover rows based on *datetime*.
 Within a session window, distances of rows are less than *interval*.
 Session window is applied per *key*.
-The first parameter of SESSION table function is a generic table parameter.
+The first parameter of the SESSION table function is a generic table parameter.
 The input table has set semantics and supports pass-through columns.
 Besides, the SESSION table function would not generate a result row if the input table is empty.

 | Operator syntax      | Description
 |:-------------------- |:-----------